 7. Party on Frenchman Street.

 One last “must do” in N’awlins is a visit to Frenchman Street.
 Both sides of the street are lined with jazz clubs.
 It seems that’s where the costumed ghosts and goblins go for serious jazz after the parades.
 We went to Snug Harbor and enjoyed Delfeayo Marsalis and his group playing some of the best jazz I’ve ever heard.
-A rip-roaring, foot stomping blast.
-And reasonable drink prices to boot!
+It’s a rip-roaring, foot-stomping blast, with reasonable drink prices to boot!

-For a comprehensive collection of cool things to do in New Orleans any time of year, check out all 65 Things to do in New Orleans.
+For a comprehensive collection of cool and spooky things to do in New Orleans any time of year, check out all 65 Things to do in New Orleans.

 BTW, if you are getting ready for your trip, make sure to take advantage of these useful, money-saving links to book your trip: